nbushehri/omp-whip-apl/README.md

 If the output is "Performance Events: Unsupported...", then the machine does not support performance counters and omp-whip cannot be executed on the machine.

 2) LLVM+Clang compiled with the provided OpenMP runtime with OMPT support.
 For more information, refer to the installation section.

-3）Common packages such as git and cmake.
+3）Common packages such as git, cmake, python2.7.

 ## Installation